Stress and Depression Plan of action

 - Call the confidential YANA Helpline on 0300 323 0400: you might have reasons for not wanting to visit your own doctor, want additional support or just need someone else to talk to: we are here to help.

 - YANA is here for anyone who works in farming, agriculture or any related profession/job.
 By calling the YANA helpline you can speak to someone who really understands the industry and its problems.
 YANA provides unique support and advice for the wide farming community from sympathetic GPs and counsellors.
-Anything you discuss is “off the record” and totally confidential.
-Funding for counselling is available to those who live in Norfolk or Suffolk (see Funding page)
+Anything you discuss is "off the record" and totally confidential.
+Funding for counselling is available to those who live in Norfolk, Suffolk and Worcestershire (see Funding page)

 - Learn more about stress and depression: More understanding of the illness can help you manage better.
 You might find it helpful to read one of the books listed on our reading list on our Additional Help page